annanay25/skip-tools/README.md

 # skip-tools

-A TypeScript library for simple tool filtering in LLM applications.
+Skip is a Middleware for LLM tool filtering.

-Reduce the number of tools passed to language models by using simple keyword-based filtering from conversation messages.
+It can be used to reduce the number of tools passed to language models by using simple keyword-based filtering from conversation messages.

 ## Features